Canada Finance Minister says permitting work on Trans Mountain oil pipeline underway

-CALGARY, Alberta (Reuters) - Work to obtain building permits for the Trans Mountain oil pipeline started on Wednesday, Canadian Finance Minister Bill Morneau said, a day after the federal government approved the contentious expansion project despite widespread opposition.
+CALGARY, Alberta, June 19 (Reuters) - Work to obtain building permits for the Trans Mountain oil pipeline started on Wednesday, Canadian Finance Minister Bill Morneau said, a day after the federal government approved the contentious expansion project despite widespread opposition.

 Once complete, the project will triple the capacity of the Trans Mountain pipeline, which carries crude from Alberta’s oil sands to British Columbia’s Pacific Coast.